Metavibez4L/Metavibez4L/README.md

 # 👨‍💻 Brandon Jackson – CTO at Big Vision Pictures

-🎬 Bridging Hollywood & Blockchain | ⚙️ CTO @ BVP | ⛓️ Architecting Solana + Arbitrum Ecosystems
+🎬 Bridging Hollywood & Blockchain | ⚙️ CTO @ BVP | ⛓️ Architecting Arbitrum Ecosystems

 Welcome to my hub.
 I'm Brandon, the technical and CTO of **Big Vision Pictures (BVP)** — the world’s first crypto-native film and television studio.
 My work lives at the intersection of blockchain infrastructure, decentralized finance, and immersive entertainment.